A-D-DBS-application/web-application-2025-group-34/README.md

 Other crucial files for the assignment can be found in the `TaskDocuments` folder.
 This folder contains important project documentation including:
 - User Stories (UserStories.pdf)
-- Database schema documentation (DDL-ERD/)
+- Database schema documentation (DDL-ERD)
 - Presentation materials
 - Other assignment-related documents